sercankulcu/sercankulcu.github.io/_pencils/2026-01-24-what-a-pencil-eraser-is-made-of.md

 Those changes can help explain storage history, but they can also damage the pencil.
 A deteriorating eraser can stain paper sleeves, transfer residue to neighboring pencils, or place stress on the ferrule if it shrinks unevenly.

 Testing a vintage eraser therefore deserves caution.
 Using it may permanently flatten the end, shed irreplaceable material, or expose a color that had been protected from light inside the ferrule.
 If the pencil is scarce, it is usually more useful to document the eraser's dimensions, color, texture, and condition than to prove that it can still erase.

+## Ferrule, Eraser and Barrel as One System

 Modern attached erasers also reveal how tightly the material formula is connected to mechanical design.
 The plug has to be soft enough to erase but firm enough to survive insertion and crimping.
 If it compresses too easily, the ferrule may not hold it securely.
 If it is too rigid, it may crack during assembly or feel harsh on paper.